santiagofp9/Tiburon-a-la-vista-banista/README.md

 Research showed that 9 out of 10 sharks would rather attack on english spoken waters.

-This is not due to the fact of the Jaws movie series.
-There is no real valley one they were premiered but a rather strange pike in attack reports from 1955 to 1970.
+This is not due to the premiere of the Jaws movie series.
+There were no real valley when they were premiered, but a rather strange pike in attack reports from 1955 to 1970.

 The data cleaning criteria can be consulted in Hygiene.ipynb and the research process at Inquisiciones.ipynb